getzlab/igv_gdc_buddy/README.md

 ## Run

+First edit the `config.json`:
+- `credential_path`: the credential file for NCI Data Commons, The default would be "./credentials.json"
+- `user_project`: the google project to be billed for viewing requester-pays bucket.
+When the field is empty it will try to access by your default billing project.
+- `gdc_data_host`: We will need send http request to here in order to get corresponding url for given BAM.
+For legacy bams the path should be "https://api.gdc.cancer.gov/legacy/files/".

-Run the script by
+Then run the script by
 ```
 python3 buddy.py
 ```

-while running the script, start IGV.
+While running the script, start IGV.
 Click "File" > "Load from URL".
 In "File URL" field, type: "http://localhost:5000/[uuid].bam" in bam field and "http://localhost:5000/[uuid].bai" (Please replace [uuid] with GDC file UUID)